Flexible work policy - How to successfully implement one at your workplace

 - Are there any potential pitfalls?
 How can you deal with them?

-- What time, effort and money will it take to make the new flexible work policy successful?
+- How much time, effort and money will it take to make the new flexible work policy successful?

-- Is training required to be sure managers and employees have the knowledge and skills to make the arrangement work?
+- Is training required to ensure managers and employees have the knowledge and skills to make the arrangement work?

 - What other HR functions will the flexible schedule affect?
 Are there other departments that may be indirectly affected?